 The Confusion Over Fonts

 When it comes to font choice, there is a lot of confusion.
 That’s because there are so many great fonts to choose from.
-It can be challenging to determine which font to use because each font has unique features and benefits.
+Determining which font to use can be challenging because each font has unique features and benefits.

 On the other hand, a font like Times New Roman is ideal for technical documents and reports, as it’s easy to read and doesn’t have a lot of unnecessary embellishments.
 Play around with different fonts and find the one that works best for your project.
 Fonts for plot clarity